CoderCohl/Project-Cyron/README.md

 ## Participating Model Classes

-Cyron was conceptually constructed as if coordinated by ten distinct AI systems, each representing a different architectural philosophy:
+Fusion was conceptually constructed as if coordinated by ten distinct AI systems, each representing a different architectural philosophy:

 - Large-scale autoregressive reasoning models
 - Constitutional-aligned safety-first models